 When unsure about the need to see a doctor or other practitioner, people should call their primary care doctor for guidance.
 Some doctors can be contacted through an online portal or by e-mail for nonemergency questions.
 Others prefer to be contacted by telephone.
 Doctors cannot give all-inclusive guidelines for when a visit is necessary because symptoms with the same cause vary too much and symptoms with different causes overlap too much.
 However, some problems clearly require a call to a health care practitioner.

 Visits to the emergency department

 In general, true emergencies should be handled by calling 911 or the local emergency service to provide ambulance service to the nearest hospital.
 However, deciding what qualifies as an emergency is sometimes difficult because symptoms vary greatly.
 Learning as much as possible about symptoms of life-threatening disorders (such as heart attack Symptoms Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more and stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more ) in advance is useful, and good judgment is often required.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more and stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more ) in advance is useful, and good judgment is often required.
 If the problem seems possibly life threatening, the emergency department is the place to go.
 The following examples clearly require a visit to the emergency department: